 As a Project Manager under the contract the only way to bring back a Completion Date if terminal float has been established is to request acceleration under clause 36.

-Dates when in order to provide the works the Contractor will need access, plant/materials, acceptances etc – This elements can be summed up by saying “any Employer or third party interfaces that has the ability to affect the Contractors works should be shown on the programme”.
+Dates when in order to provide the works the Contractor will need access, plant/materials, acceptances etc – This elements can be summed up by saying “any Client or third party interfaces that has the ability to affect the Contractors works should be shown on the programme”.
 However, these will not normally be shown to the same high level of detail that the Contractor should go into for their own activities.
 Either an activity or a milestone can demonstrate to all concerned the date that the Contractor needs a design signed off, needs free issue material, or needs third parties to have completed an element of work before the Contractor can proceed with their next element of work.
-As long as these are shown clearly on the accepted programme, and things like acceptance periods shown are in accordance with the works information (you can not limit employer approval periods from those in the works information) then it should be clear what the resultant effect would be should that element not occur as programmed.
-It is very important that the Contractor has a suitable level of detail on their programme.
+As long as these are shown clearly on the Accepted Programme, and things like acceptance periods shown are in accordance with the works information (you can not limit Client acceptance periods from those in the Scope) then it should be clear what the resultant effect would be should that element not occur as programmed.
+It is very important therefore that the Contractor has a suitable level of detail on their programme.
 If there is an element of Contractor work say eight weeks long and a compensation event affects part of that works – how can it clearly be demonstrated how much of the eight weeks has been affected?
-If this activity was broken down into smaller chunks of works then this assessment will be clearer and much less subjective.
+If this activity was broken down into smaller chunks of works, then this assessment will be clearer and much less subjective.

 The programme itself can easily demonstrate some of the information that the statement is asking for.
 It is possible to show resources on the programme, in particular labour levels.
 In fact it is difficult to see how a programme can be properly evaluated without having resource levels on it.
 The bars shown may seem to be achievable in a given week, until you consider each activity needs six operatives and the cumulative number of resources you are showing being required is more than the total of the resources available to you.
 In that instance you would either have to delay some activities, or put less resources on each activity which in turn is likely to extend the duration of each activity.
 This can be show as an additional column on the programme showing number of resources.
 You could also have another column showing key equipment required for each operation.
 There is a balance to be struck here, as you end up with many columns on your programme (activity, start date, finish date, float, TRA etc.) but it is a case of showing the important columns alongside the bar chart itself for each programme produced (see example below.).

-The statement required under this clause then becomes more practically speaking what might otherwise be called a programme narrative, focusing on forthcoming activities, remaining critical path and importantly what has changed and why since the last accepted programme.
+The statement required under this clause could be considered more practically speaking what might otherwise be called a programme narrative, focusing on forthcoming activities, remaining critical path and importantly what has changed and why since the last accepted programme.
 This statement should be issued with every programme submitted for acceptance to give the Project Manager the clear visibility of what the programme is showing.
-This should also speed up the acceptance process if the Project Manager can see what has changed and why, as the only thing the Project Manager then needs to assess is if he agrees with the assessments and that it is not the Contractors liability if it has affected the planned Completion.
+This should also speed up the acceptance process if the Project Manager can see what has changed and why, as the only thing the Project Manager then needs to assess is if they agree with the assessments and that it is not the Contractors liability if it has affected the planned Completion.